rooseveltframework/roosevelt/README.md

 }).startServer();
 ```

-Each param can also be defined in `package.json` under `"rooseveltConfig"`.
+This is particularly useful for setting params that can't be defined in `package.json` such as event handlers (see below).

 App behavior parameters
 ---

 - `appDir`: Useful to change when using a test environment like Mocha or if you just want to specify it by hand.
   -  Default: The directory where your project package.json is located. `{appDir: 'User/Path/to/project'}`
 - `port`: The port your app will run on.
 Can also be defined using `HTTP_PORT` or `NODE_PORT` environment variable.